-Abstract: In my essay “Does 1 Peter 1:3 Refute Libertarian Free Will?”
-I defend the thesis that the relevant verse is underdeterminative with respect to whether it teaches Libertarian Free Will (LFW) or Divine Causal Determinism (DCD).
+Abstract: In my essay “A Molinist Perspective on 1 Peter 1:3” I defend the thesis that the relevant verse is underdeterminative with respect to whether it teaches Libertarian Free Will (LFW) or Divine Causal Determinism (DCD).
 One attempt that has been made to resolve this epistemic standoff has been through the employment of Ockham’s razor.
 More specifically it has been argued that determinist understandings of this verse (and verses relevantly like this) are preferable to Libertarian one’s since determinist views are more explanatorily parsimonious.
 In this essay, I shall argue that while determinist views on the matter are indeed simpler, nevertheless, the determinist objection errs in that it assumes that simplicity tout court is a sufficient condition in adjudicating between competing hypotheses.
 This foundering, I shall further argue, implies that the objector has misapplied Ockham’s razor.

 An Explanation of Ockham’s Razor

 Ockham’s Razor is the principle that states that we should not posit explanations beyond necessity.
 More specifically it states that when the evidence for two or more competing hypotheses that sufficiently explain something exists ceteris paribus, we should prefer the theory that posits the least amount of hypotheses or entities.

 For example, suppose there is a phenomenon, P, according to which there are two competing hypotheses, H1 and H2.
 The evidence we have for both hypotheses are equivalent.
 Further, both hypotheses sufficiently explain P. H1 does this by positing entities E1 and E2.
 H2 does this through positing the same entities plus entity E3.
 In this case, Ockham’s razor would compel us to prefer H1 since it is the hypothesis that sufficiently explains P while positing the least amount of entities.